Pumani Bubble Continuous Positive Airway Pressure (bCPAP) Device

 Hadleigh Health Technologies, Rice 360° and Queen Elizabeth Central Hospital

 The Pumani bCPAP is a bubble continuous positive airway pressure (bCPAP) system to treat infants with respiratory distress syndrome in the developing world.
 The system delivers a blended flow of oxygen and room air.

-GAVI Alliance countries and other developing country sites where there is an appropriate need for low-cost respiratory support for neonates and infants.
-Rice 360°, its partners, 3rd Stone Design and the Malawi Ministry of Health have scaled implementation of the device in all central and district hospitals in Malawi, as well as 12 district hospital in Zambia, Tanzania, and South Africa.Interview with representative
+India, Southeast Asia, and Subsaharan Africa: GAVI Alliance countries and other developing country sites.
+Rice 360, 3rd Stone Design and the Malawi Ministry of Health have scaled implementation of the device in all central and district hospitals in Malawi, as well as 12 district hospital in Zambia, Tanzania, and South Africa.Interview with representative

 Pumani is now being sold worldwide for $800 per unit.Interview with representative